Poland–Turkey relations: Recent relations

-Turkish mosaic depicting Warsaw and Istanbul can be found at the Politechnika metro station.
-It was installed in 2015, to commemorate 600 years of Poland–Turkey relations.
+Turkish mosaic depicting Warsaw and Istanbul at the Politechnika metro station in Warsaw, installed in 2015 to commemorate 600 years of Poland–Turkey relations.

 Although Turkey and Poland enjoy good relations, the relationship between the two countries has occasionally been tense in recent times.
 Poland was one of the main countries that condemned the Turkish invasion of Cyprus and affirmed its stance for a united Cyprus.
 Moreover, in 2005, Poland officially recognized the Armenian genocide, which resulted in strong protests from Turkey and a cancellation of a meeting between a Turkish parliamentary delegation with Polish MPs.
+Poland, unique in their stance, has frequently questioned Turkey's interpretation of the Armenian genocide, and demanded Turkey to face the past atrocities, which has been something many Turkish officials feel deeply annoyed.

 In 2007, the Polish-Turkish Chamber of Commerce (Polish: Polsko-Turecka Izba Gospodarcza, Turkish: Polonya-Türkiye Ticaret Odasi) was established.
 Its aim is to support the companies from both countries in mutual collaboration and trade and to strengthen the economic relations between Poland and Turkey.
 The main headquarters are located in Warsaw while in Turkey the organization has offices in Ankara and Istanbul.

 Poland has expressed views that Russia is a threat to its national sovereignty and has accused Russia of meddling in foreign affairs in the Middle East and the former states of the Soviet Union.
 Thus, Poland has condemned Turkey's attempt of trying to get closer to Russia, such as buying the S-400 missile system as well as Turkey's deteriorating democracy.
 Nevertheless, Poland has supported Turkey's attempts to join the European Union.